AdobeDocs/experience-manager-cloud-service.en/help/operations/maintenance.md

 description: Maintenance Tasks in AEM as a Cloud Service
 exl-id: 5b114f94-be6e-4db4-bad3-d832e4e5a412
 ---
-# Maintenance Tasks in AEM as a Cloud Service
+# Maintenance Tasks in AEM as a Cloud Service {#maintenance-tasks-in-aem-as-a-cloud-service}

 >[!CONTEXTUALHELP]
 >id="aemcloud_golive_maintenance"